 Because you've been so close to the plant for so long, it helps assimilate the information and how to use it.

-Early, Often and After
+Early, Often, and After

 We have become so accustomed in today's society to being prescribed medicine and taking two pills each day.

-Doc Jones’ approach is to use herbs early, often and after.
-If you’re actively fighting something, don’t just take herbs once a day, take them four or five times per day.
+Doc Jones' approach is to use herbs early, often, and after.
+If you're actively fighting something, don't just take herbs once a day; take them four or five times per day.

 Herbs are High in Micronutrients

 Just like our bodies need food, they also need herbs.
-The beauty of herbs is they can be found growing wild all over the place.
-And because they’re typically not grown by big Pharma, they’re also not growing in nutrient-depleted soil.
+The beauty of herbs is that they can be found growing wild all over the place.
+And because they're typically not grown by big Pharma, they're also not growing in nutrient-depleted soil.

 Safety of Herbs

-Doc Jones shares that most of the herbs you can buy today have very wide safety margins.
+Most of the herbs you can buy today have very wide safety margins.

 Doc Jones' wife is a midwife and a naturopath, and she just finished a research project about which herbs are safe during pregnancy and which are not.
 She found it interesting that some herbs doctors deem unsafe during pregnancy are due to inappropriate testing parameters with skewed results.